CELL INJURY AND DEATH

 Tom Demark's Site

-No Crybabies THE TESTABLE STUFF ON THIS HANDOUT STARTS HERE.
-Scientific medicine is based around the concept of discrete diseases.
+THE TESTABLE STUFF ON THIS HANDOUT STARTS HERE.
+Scientific, evidence-based medicine is based around the concept of discrete diseases.
 This is the approach that works.
 In today's world, only the charlatans and the fools deny that there are many distinct, identifiable diseases with varying causes, or complain that studying disease objectively makes physicians care less about "whole persons".

-However, there are only a handful of underlying mechanisms of disease.
+However, THERE ARE ONLY A HANDFUL OF UNDERLYING MECHANISMS OF DISEASE (the "disease processes").
 The body responds to life's hazards in stereotyped ways.
-These are the subject matter of general pathology (i.e., the stuff up through "Neoplasia/Infections/Immunopathology").
+These are the subject matter of GENERAL PATHOLOGY (i.e., the stuff up through "Neoplasia/Infections/Immunopathology/Fluid-Hemodynamic").
 You'll need to remember them well; they are the template onto which you will place your knowledge of disease.

-In contrast to general pathology, systemic pathology concerns itself with specific diseases that involve the various organ systems.
+In contrast to general pathology, SYSTEMIC PATHOLOGY concerns itself with specific diseases that involve the various organ systems.
 You can use your general pathology knowledge to predict the contents of a chapter in systemic pathology.
-Anatomic pathology is the business of making diagnoses by examining tissues, while clinical pathology is concerned with the rest of the things done by the clinical lab, i.e., blood banking, clinical hematology, clinical chemistry, and clinical microbiology.
-Forensic pathology is a subspecialty under anatomic pathology, dealing with medicolegal issues.
+ANATOMIC PATHOLOGY is the business of making diagnoses by examining tissues, while CLINICAL PATHOLOGY is concerned with the rest of the things done by the clinical lab, i.e., blood banking, clinical hematology, clinical chemistry, clinical microbiology and maybe molecular pathology.
+FORENSIC PATHOLOGY is a subspecialty under anatomic pathology, dealing with medicolegal issues, especially questionable deaths.

 National Geographic